...

 Healing Properties and Warnings

 The whole plant, especially its fruit, contains a glycoside called evonymine, an essential active component of the plant.
-It also contains tannin, organic acids, coloring substances, and vitamin C. It has cardiotonic properties similar to those of the foxglove, as well as cholagogue properties.
+It also contains tannin, organic acids, coloring substances, and vitamin C. It has cardiotonic properties similar to those of the foxglove and cholagogue properties.

 We do not recommend the internal use of the spindle tree because of its toxicity.
-The fruit can be used as an insect killer and against several human parasites such as lice and scabies when utilized externally.
-Because of chemical products, this plant is seldom used, even though this fact does not mean spindle tree is useless.
+When utilized externally, the fruit can be used as an insect killer against several human parasites, such as lice and scabies.
+Because of chemical products, this plant is seldom used, even though this fact does not mean the spindle tree is useless.

 WARNING!
 Internally applied, it is toxic in doses of over 10g of fruit, producing violent diarrhea and heart disorders.